What is malware?

 However, if you are a business, and therefore a larger target for ransomware attacks, there are some more specific steps you can take.
 It is estimated that a data breach costs an average of $3.86m, including remediation, penalties, and ransoms.

-- Principle of Least Privilege (PoLP): allow users access only to the essential systems they need to use to complete their usual work
+- Principle of Least Privilege (PoLP): This allows users and systems, access to the minimal essential systems and admin rights needed to complete their usual work.
+This means that should a computer be infiltrated, the malware will cause limited damage.

-- Update Software Regularly: ensure that patches and updates are applied regularly, both in end-user environments and throughout the organisation.
+- Update Software Regularly: Although having the latest and most efficient software is a great start, it should be an ongoing process.
+It is important to ensure that patches and updates are applied regularly, both in end-user environments and throughout the organisation.
+Often these can be set up to run automatically when they are released.

-- Remove Obsolete Software: in the same vein as maintaining software updates, so-called abandonware is a risk to your cybersecurity – if it is no longer supported then get rid of it.
+- Remove Obsolete Software: In the same vein as maintaining software updates, so-called abandonware is a risk to your cybersecurity – if it is no longer supported then get rid of it.
 Malware authors love unsupported software because there are so many opportunities for exploitation.
+Additionally, if you know your software needs updating, you should seek an updated alternative.
+Removing any software will also help to speed up slower machines and increase RAM.

-- Regular Backups: Whether you back up to the Cloud, or to a USB or external hard drive, make sure you back up your systems as regularly and securely as is feasible for your business.
-When you have completed the backup, make sure to disconnect from the archive area to make sure that you aren’t risking infection.
+- Back up regularly: Whether you back up to the Cloud, or to a USB or external hard drive, make sure you back up all your systems as regularly and securely as is feasible for your business.
+When you have completed the backup, disconnect from the archive area to reduce the risk of infection.
+Backup tapes should be stored off-site rather than on the same servers ensuring they are available regardless of what happens.

-- Invest in Cybersecurity: Look for anti-malware software that offers real-time protection, learns through experience and can shield vulnerable programs as well as block ransomware.
-Regular monitoring of files, downloads, clicks and anything else.
+- Invest in Cybersecurity: Considering the potential losses you can incur should you be the victim of a malware attack, investment in cyber security is a no-brainer.
+Look for anti-malware software that offers real-time protection, learns through experience and can shield vulnerable programs as well as block ransomware.
+It should offer regular monitoring of files, downloads, clicks and anything else.
+You can get advice from our team and explore our cyber security services here.

 If you need more information about any aspect of protecting your systems from cyberattacks, then contact the team at CIS.
 We are experts in protecting businesses using our software, infrastructure and Cloud solutions – and we can help your business too.